-So, you have finished your D.Pharm or B. Pharm, but your dream of becoming a real pharmacist isn’t complete yet.
-For every B.Pharmacy student, the final and most crucial step is PCI registration.
-Without that PCI registration, you can’t open a medical store or get a job as a pharmacist anywhere.
+D.Pharm or B.Pharm is done, now it’s time to become a registered pharmacist.
+But your dream of becoming a real pharmacist isn’t complete yet.
+For every B.Pharmacy student, the final and most important step is PCI registration.

 A lot of students get stuck right at this point, and the process seems really complicated to them.

-In today’s article, I’m going to show you how you can do your PCI registration from home, right from your mobile phone.
+In this article, I’m going to show you how you can do your PCI registration from home, right from your mobile phone.
 I’ll tell you the fees, what documents you need, and how long it takes to get your certificate after registering.

 Make sure to read the whole article so you can do your registration easily.
-My name is Manish Gupta, and you’re reading on Medicovada

 Before You Start: Get Your Documents Ready